eferdman/dehydrated-hook-ddns-tsig/README.md

-# dnspython hook for deyhdrated
+# dnspython hook for dehydrated

 This repository contains a python hook for the `dehydrated.sh` project, a Let's Encrypt/ACME client implemented as a shell script.
 This hook uses the dnspython API to perform dynamic DNS updates and queries to verify.
 The DNS challenge is outlined in the [ACME protocol](https://letsencrypt.github.io/acme-spec/#rfc.section.7.4).
 To successfully complete this challenge, the client creates a temporary TXT record containing a secret token for the given domain name, thereby proving ownership of the domain.